DrB0rk/Flipper-Zero-Boards/Multi boards/Multi board v2/README.md

 This board is a combination of some popular boards/modules for the flipper zero. its compatible with an ESP32 S2 SOLO and ESP32 S3 WROOM 1/1U and with the standard NRF24 module with an external or internal antenna

+BOM for the board will be posted [here](https://drb0rk.github.io/) soon!

 ## Summary:
 - use NRF sniffer and mousejacker apps on the Flipper to inject keystrokes wirelessly through the NRF24 module
 - use Marauder or any other firmware on the esp32 to do wifi reconnaissance